What is omnichannel marketing?

 Conclusion: Developing a successful omnichannel campaign isn’t hard, but it does require planning and foresight.
 By following the above nine-step approach, companies can set their campaigns up for success.

-As Senior Marketing Strategist, Marie provides strategic consultation and insight for Data Axle clients, and has created marketing strategies for various companies including Coca-Cola, HP and U.S. Bank.
+As VP Strategy, Marie provides strategic consultation and insight for Data Axle clients, and has created marketing strategies for various companies including Coca-Cola, HP and U.S. Bank.
 With over fifteen years of experience in the digital marketing space, she is passionate about developing strategies that deliver a complete brand experience while supporting long-term consumer engagement.
 Marie has also spearheaded the development of mobile reporting and analysis for the organization by designing new ways to track and measure mobile engagement.
 In addition, she has co-authored Data Axle's industry-leading benchmark reports resulting from the analysis of over 5 billion emails sent across 20 industries.